 4. Resolve any mixed themes on your website or blog.

-A mixed theme is where you’re targeting multiple terms on the same page and they’re not closely related.
-For example, you sell bags and you’ve got bags, wallets, and keychains all on the same page.
-It’s hard for Google to know if the page is about bags, wallets, or keychains.
-You probably have a focus for that page and want it to rank for one term but by having all three on there, it’s confusing to Google.
+A mixed theme is where you’re targeting multiple terms on the same page, and they’re not closely related.
+For example, you sell bags, and you’ve got bags, wallets, and keychains all on the same page.
+It’s hard for Google to know if the page is about purses, wallets, or keychains.
+You probably have a focus on that page and want it to rank for one term, but by having all three on there, it’s confusing to Google.
 Review your website for any mixed theme issues and create new pages for each item.
-This is a bit more involved but by targeting only one core term per page, it will be easier to rank for all three keywords.
+This is a bit more involved, but by targeting only one core term per page, it will be easier to rank for all three keywords.

-If you have an evergreen blog post or website page that’s performing well but could use a refresh, now is the time to review and update.
+If you have an evergreen blog post or website page that are performing well but could use a refresh, now is the time to review and update.
 Google wants to deliver new content to their users, their technical name for this is, Query Deserves Freshness.
-While it’s not important to know QDF, it helps to keep it in mind when you’re working on your website.
+While it’s not essential to know QDF, it helps to keep it in mind when you’re working on your website.
 A blog post from five years ago is not fresh.
 However, if that blog post still drives good traffic and engagement, it’s worth a refresh, new pictures, an update to the information.
-Let’s be honest, in five years (or even one) something’s probably changed and at least one part of the old post is probably outdated.
+In five years (or even one) something’s probably changed, and at least one part of the old post is perhaps outdated.
 Give it a quick refresh and see if it helps drive even more traffic.